leriley/Final-Project-Digital-System-2024/sai.md

 - Clip Studio is one of the programs that, for me, holds a candle to Sai
 - Sai's vector lineart tools still win, but Clip Studio is 2nd best in the market for this function
 - Clip Studio also has a ton of other cool features Sai doesn't have!

+### Tools for Drawing
+Along with a drawing program, you'll want a graphics tablet.
+A graphics tablet is a pressure-sentitive pad that allows you to hand-draw images with a stylus.
+The tablet I use at the moment is by [wacom](https://www.wacom.com/en-us).

 [Home](README.md) | [Settings for Getting Started With Digital Art](settings.md) | [Introduction to the Canvas](introduction.md) | [The Process](process.md)